 This Elizabethan portrait miniature with the motto Attici Amoris Ergo is an example of baffling written and visual Elizabethan code.
 The portrait is by Nicholas Hilliard and has two versions, one in the Victoria & Albert Museum, London and the other in a private collection.
 The face shows some sign of damage, but overall, this portrait is in good condition.
 There has been much speculation focusing on the translation of the motto and on the significance of the female hand from the sky.

-I would refer you to the small size of the original portraits.
-The on screen images are much larger than the originals, which were devised to be held in the hand and are therefore very intimate objects.
+I would remind you of the small size of the original portraits.
+The on screen images are much larger than the originals, which were devised to be held in the hand and are therefore very intimate objects and the key at the bottom of this image reminds us that this is just under 2 inches wide by just over 2 inches high.
 Often they were given as love tokens and we know from the Memoirs of James Melvil of Halhill, representative of Mary Queen of Scots, that in 1564 Queen Elizabeth showed him a miniature portrait of Robert Dudley in the privacy of her private apartments.
-In this instance, the artist of that image would probably have been either Susannah Horenbout or Levina Teerlinc because Hilliard was still apprenticed to the goldsmith Robert Brandon and only seventeen years old.
+In that instance, the artist of that image would probably have been either Susannah Horenbout or Levina Teerlinc because Hilliard was still apprenticed to the goldsmith Robert Brandon and not yet working as a limner.

 A curly headed man with russet beard